- Our School

-Passports will be checked for immigration status (a photocopy of the passport, visa and permit will be taken)
+Passports will be checked for immigration status (a photocopy of the passport, visa and permit will also be taken).

 CONDITIONS OF ACCEPTANCE

-It is Tauranga Primary School’s policy that it will only enrol international students who live with their parents.
+It is Tauranga Primary School’s policy that it will only enrol International Students who live with their parents or a legal guardian.

 Tauranga Primary School Board of Trustees guarantees to keep sufficient funds in reserve to enable a refund of the unused portion of fees should the school be unable to continue the course.

 Tuition may be terminated if the International Student is in breech of the school rules, as outlined in the Whole School Behaviour Management Plan.

 CODE OF PRACTICE